Jake Eder: Miami Marlins

 Eder was selected by the Miami Marlins in the fourth round of the 2020 Major League Baseball draft with the 104th overall pick.
 He signed with the team, receiving a $700,000 bonus.
-He did not play in a game in 2020 due to the cancellation of the minor league season because of the Covid-19 pandemic.
-To begin the 2021 season, Eder was assigned to the Double-A Pensacola Blue Wahoos.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+To begin the 2021 season, Eder was assigned to the Double-A Pensacola Blue Wahoos to make his professional debut.
 In July, he was selected to play in the All-Star Futures Game at Coors Field as an injury replacement.
 In mid-August, he was placed on the injured list.
 In early September, it was announced that he would undergo Tommy John surgery, forcing him to miss the rest of 2021 and all of the 2022 season.
 Over 15 starts for the 2021 season, Eder went 3–5 with a 1.77 ERA, striking out 99 batters over 71 1/3 innings.

 After missing all of 2022 recovering from surgery, Eder rehabbed with the Single-A Jupiter Hammerheads and then was assigned to Pensacola to open the 2023 season.
-He opened the season on the injured list with a fracture foot.
+He opened the season on the injured list with a fractured foot.